Deciding Which Candidate to Recruit: A Simple Guide to Making the Final Choice

 • Remember that you’re looking to hire someone who you think will be a Great Performer.
 You don’t want to hire a Poor Performer out of desperation.

-Step 2: Score the Applicant
+Step 2: Individually Score the Candidate

 • Are any weaknesses tolerable, particularly ones which make them fall below the Minimum Acceptable Standard for a competency?
 How likely is it that they will change?

 • Don’t total scores because not every requirement is equally important.
-Remember that decision making is both art and science.

 • Overall, consider whether the person has the attributes of a potential Great Performer.

-Step 3: Use the Delphi Technique
+Step 3: Use the Delphi Technique to Arrive at a Consensus About the Candidate’s Competencies

 The Delphi Technique is a powerful tool for making group decisions about complex issues, such as those faced by recruiters.
 Here’s how to do it: